dandi/dandi-cli/README.md

 Options:
   --version
   -l, --log-level [DEBUG|INFO|WARNING|ERROR|CRITICAL]
-                                  Log level name  [default: INFO] --pdb                           Fall into pdb if errors out --help                          Show this message and exit.
+                                  Log level name  [default: INFO].
+  --pdb                           Fall into pdb if errors out.
+  --help                          Show this message and exit.

 Commands:
-  download  Download a file or entire folder from DANDI ls        List .nwb files and dandisets metadata. organize  (Re)organize files according to the metadata. register  Register a new dandiset in the DANDI archive upload    Upload dandiset (files) to DANDI archive. validate  Validate files for NWB (and DANDI) compliance.
+  download  Download a file or entire folder from DANDI. ls        List .nwb files and dandisets metadata. organize  (Re)organize files according to the metadata. register  Register a new dandiset in the DANDI archive. upload    Upload dandiset (files) to DANDI archive. validate  Validate files for NWB (and DANDI) compliance.
 ```

-Each of the commands has a set of options to alter their behavior.
-Please run
+Each of the commands has a set of options to alter its behavior.
+Run
-`dandi COMMAND --help` to get more information, e.g.
+`dandi COMMAND --help` to get more information:

 ```
 $> dandi ls --help